Hevanafa/Posit-92_Wasm/readme.md

 This is because the **Pascal** extension by Alessandro Fragnani is too difficult to get the "Go to definition" feature working, while **OmniPascal** can do it right out of the box

 OmniPascal has a built-in code navigation, so it doesn't require GTags/CTags, GNU Global, or even Python installed

-**Planned:** PowerShell scripts will be rewritten with Bun with TypeScript, skipping the need to install Node.js and PowerShell 7

 ## Getting Started